squinkums/CSSystemsHW5/README.md

 ## Sensitivity
 Note: before each test we first prepare the cache with enough pre-loaded key-val pairs to keep consistency.
 ### maxmem
+varying maxmem is tricky in that to maintain the hit rate of 0.8, we need to adjust either the key_pool or the value sizes as well.
+For me,  I adjusted the key_pool in proportion to the maxmem adjustment.
+Perhaps not surprisingly, the latency and throughput did not change much (11, 123.76).

+Adjusting the value sizes will perhaps change the measurements, but I did not test it that way.
 ### max_load_factor
+Theoretically, adjusting max_load_factor will produce a few extreme outliers, when the request is waiting for the server cache to resize.
+Otherwise decreasing max_load_factor will theoretically decrease the collision chance and hence reduce latency.
+This is indeed true in our measurements taken when max_load_factor is

 ### evictor
+Not using an evictor( i.e. the cache becomes static when maxmem reached) is not practical but a curious way to measure performance.

+Interestingly, the latency/throughput is further reduced to (7,174.52).
+This is perhaps the 'bottomline' time it takes to process a request since the cache literally does not need to perform any operation.

+### System
+The above measurements is taken in a windows environment, the measurements in a linux context is ()